uimarshall/React-App-Projects/README.md

 # React-Todo-App
-This repository is for a simple Todo App using react
+This repository is for a react projects and practice